-There is an open enrollment period once each year, during the month of November.
+There is an open enrollment period once each year.
 During that time, an individual who meets the eligibility requirements as a subscriber under this plan may enroll.
 A subscriber may also enroll any eligible dependents at that time.
 Persons eligible to enroll as dependents may enroll only under the subscriber's plan.